 Okay, here’s the beans once and forever.
 Even during limbo Solomon had more wives than one.
 One was my darling Clementine, who’s now gone forever.
 A casualty in the war of the Beans and the Franks over some Frankenstein pewter.

-Xenomanes, captain and navigator, was accompanied by Panurge, an esteemed confidant of Pantagruel, though of lowly birth.
+According to the notes, Xenomanes was captain and navigator on the search for Upper Gondwanaland.
+He was accompanied by Panurge, an esteemed confidant of Pantagruel, though of common ancestry.
 Panurge’s genetic files had been leaked to the press in a textbook example of yellow journalism.
 A random sample would prove his undoing.
 To keep him out of the picture, he was seconded to the expedition as jack of all trades.

-When Panurge was asked to describe the recent royal wedding, he replied, “Fuckingham Phallus and Princesse Fill-up-Arena played lift her leg and poker until the hindmost was bedevilled.”
+As the fleet departed, Panurge was asked by a stringer for Evening News for his impressions on the recent royal funeral.
+He replied, “Fuckingham Phallus and Princesse Fill-up-Arena played lift her leg and poker until the hindmost was bedevilled.”

 In the Christian squadron, five stout and lofty ships were guided by skilful pilots, and manned with the veterans of Italy and Greece, long practised in the arts and perils of the sea.
 Their weight was directed to sink or scatter the weak obstacles that impeded their passage: their artillery swept the waters: their liquid fire was poured on the heads of the adversaries, who, with the design of boarding, presumed to approach them; and the winds and waves are always on the side of the ablest navigators.